OAKO-UCONN/js-ipfs/docs/core-api/BOOTSTRAP.md

 Warning: your node requires bootstrappers to join the network and find other peers.

 If you edit this list, you may find you have reduced or no connectivity.
-If this is the case, please reset your node's bootstrapper list with `ipfs.bootstrap.add({ default: true })`.
+If this is the case, please reset your node's bootstrapper list with `ipfs.bootstrap.reset()`.

 - [`ipfs.bootstrap.add(addr, [options])`](#ipfsbootstrapaddaddr-options)
   - [Parameters](#parameters)